 Is my local charity shop genuine?

 Charity shops in Ireland totally rely on the general public’s generosity for donations.
-The revenue of sold donations funds the charity’s much-needed services in your community.
+The revenue from these donations funds the charity’s much-needed services in your community and beyond.

 Unfortunately, we live in a world where not everyone is genuine.
 Shops that look and feel like charity shops accepting donations can be bogus.
 This page is here to help you donate to a legal charity shop run by a registered charity.